Last Updated on September 15, 2020

 Craggy Gardens sits just off the majestic Blue Ridge Parkway (MP 364-367), providing folks driving through a chance to stop, rest, and take in its beauty.
-It’s also home to some of our favorite hikes in North Carolina and not too far from Asheville.
+It’s of our favorite hikes in North Carolina and high on the list of favorites near Asheville.
 That’s why we think it’d be perfect for a quick day trip.

 Many of the Parkway’s finest views of the Blue Ridge Mountains can be found here, and we’re going to show you what we’ve found after visiting.

 Craggy Gardens is easily accessible from many of these fun and unique places to stay near Asheville!

 “The backside of the mountain is a fight against human nature,’ he said.
 ‘You have to care as much about yourself on the way down as you did on the way up.’ ― Mitch Albom, For One More Day

 Craggy Gardens makes up a small part of the Great Craggy Mountains, a sub-range of the Blue Ridge Mountains.
 “Craggy” comes from the twisted, jagged rock faces found throughout and the area’s highest peak is Craggy Dome (6,105 ft).